 Terms of the Fellowship

-The fellowship period is 12 months and begins immediately upon a reception provided for the awarded fellows.
+The fellowship period is 12 months and begins each year in June.

 Use of Fellowship Funds

 The purpose of the fellowship is to enable the artist to devote time and resources to whatever is necessary to deepen his or her art form, to experiment and to advance his or her artistic career.
 Fellowship funding may cover any aspect of the artist’s life, such as, but not limited to, informal study, exploration of new artistic directions, overhead costs, travel as it directly relates to the artistic career, living and other expenses.

 In an effort to provide further support and services to the fellows, Creative Many Michigan, working in collaboration with The Kresge Foundation and the Kresge Arts in Detroit office, designs and delivers a series of professional practice and engagement opportunities for fellows.
 Fellows may participate in a range of artistic and professional practice activities created to specifically respond to and support their needs and expectations.
 Professional practice activities focus on providing artists at any stage of their career with the skills, resources, knowledge and connections they need to continue to establish and fulfill their artistic and professional ambitions.

 Fellows must provide a mid-term and final progress report to the Kresge Arts in Detroit office during the fellowship period.

 Art X Detroit is a biennial presentation of works created and performed by the awarded Kresge Fellows and Kresge Eminent Artists.
 The Kresge Foundation, in partnership with Midtown Detroit, Inc., will present the next Art X Detroit event in April 2015.
 It will feature awarded artists selected in 2013 and 2014.

 Please note:The guidelines for the Kresge Artist Fellowships are subject to change.